ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ### Action Research Question

 Can trainee teachers accurately self-evaluate their subject knowledge and use this to guide their subject knowledge development?

-* An appropriate range of relevant issues identified and distinctive approach taken in dealing with them.

-??? aims/ objectives / intervention?

 ### Context for the research

 * Trainee Computing teachers need to accurately perform a gap analysis of their skill-set to self-guide their subject knowledge development over the duration of their one-year PGCE course.
 The purpose of the PGCE is to help trainees engage in continuous critical reflection.
 * Mentors and trainees have expressed that; The existing subject knowledge audit is ineffective as it allow for personal interpretation of ability and typically measure the 'confidence' of the trainee.
 * Intervention: Revise the computing subject knowledge audit